The Company’s registrar is Equiniti, Aspect House, Spencer Road, Lancing, West Sussex, BN99 6DA.

 The following paragraphs outline the main aspects of the tax treatment of PIDs and Non-PIDs in the hands of a UK tax resident Shareholder.

 The Company’s registrar is Equiniti.
-In the event of any queries regarding your holding of shares, please contact the registrars free of charge on 0371 384 2030 (lines are open 8.30am to 5.30pm Monday to Friday), or in writing to: Equiniti, Aspect House, Spencer Road, Lancing, West Sussex BN99 6DA.
-Changes of name or address must be notified to the registrars in writing.
+In the event of any queries regarding your holding of shares, please contact the registrar free of charge on 0371 384 2030 (lines are open 8.30 a.m. to 5.30 p.m.
+Monday to Friday), or in writing to: Equiniti, Aspect House, Spencer Road, Lancing, West Sussex BN99 6DA.
+Changes of name or address must be notified to the registrar in writing.